Sarnath Jain Tirth

 Sarnath Jain Tirth, also called the Shreyanshnath Jain Pilgrimage, is a group of Jain temples in Sarnath.
 They are located near Dhamek Stupa.
+The principal surviving temple is a Digambara temple dedicated to Shreyansanatha, the eleventh Tirthankara.
+The present temple was constructed in 1824, although Jain pilgrimage traditions and textual references indicate a Jain presence at Sarnath considerably earlier.

 History

 Simhapuri, present-day Singhpuri village, is believed to be the birthplace of the Shreyansanatha, the 11th tirthankara.
 The place also marks four of five Kalyanaka (auspicious events) of Shreyansanatha: Chyavan (tirthankara enter's their mother's womb), Janm (birth), Diksha (renunciation) and Kevala Jnana (omniscience).
+The Archaeological Survey of India also identifies Sarnath as sacred to Jains because Shreyansanatha is traditionally associated with attaining asceticism and kevala jnana at the site.
 Mahavira also delivered sermons at Sarnath and Varanasi.